nwg-piotr/nwg-look/README.md

 This application is a part of the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) project.

-Nwg-look is a GTK3 settings editor, designed to work properly in wlroots-based Wayland environment.
+Nwg-look is a GTK settings editor, designed to work properly in wlroots-based Wayland environment.
 The look and feel is strongly influenced by [LXAppearance](https://wiki.lxde.org/en/LXAppearance), but nwg-look is intended to free the user from a few inconveniences: